clarkdave/DSACancellationChecker/readme.md

 * For obvious reasons, you can only use this if you are actually looking to book a test
 	* Specifically, you need a valid application number for your existing booking and provisional licence
-* A Gmail account to send emails via SMTP (however, modifying the script to use an alternative email provider is trivial)
+* A Gmail account to send emails via SMTP (however, modifying the script to use an alternative email provider is trivial).
+If you send via Gmail you'll need to accept access for less secure apps in your Google settings.
 * Python 2.7
 * [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/)